Prepare for your academics before the term begins!

 HOW TO COMPLETE BU101

-How long it takes to complete BU101 will depend on the faculty version you choose.
-Most versions give you five lessons to complete which may take between 5 and 8 hours.
+Most faculty versions of BU101 give you five lessons to complete which may take between 5 and 8 hours.
 Not all faculty versions of BU101 are the same so time to complete may vary.

 Lessons to complete include technology challenges, planning your term challenges, informational videos, and quizzes to test your understanding.